 New Princeton prize to honor high school students' work in race relations

-PRINCETON, NJ — Princeton University announced today an awards program to recognize high school students who have done outstanding work in their schools or communities to advance the cause of race relations.
+Princeton University has announced an awards program to recognize high school students who have done outstanding work in their schools or communities to advance the cause of race relations.

 Created by alumni volunteers and sponsored by the University's Alumni Council, the Princeton Prize in Race Relations will be launched as a pilot program by alumni associations in the greater Boston and Washington, D.C., metropolitan areas.
 Project entries will be eligible for various prizes, including cash awards; first place honors in each city are $1,000 awards.